Divine1/Spring-Core/README.md

 # Spring Core
-This repo has spring-core related template projects.
+This repo has spring-core related boiler plate projects.
 These projects are built in such a way that will help to quickly refresh the basic concepts.